foxadb/melee-pr-express/README.md

 #### Elo Ranking System

-A ranking system based on [Elo](https://en.wikipedia.org/wiki/Elo_rating_system) is implemented in the Match API.
-This feature compute automaticaly new player scores when a match is submitted.
+A ranking system based on [Elo](https://en.wikipedia.org/wiki/Elo_rating_system) is implemented in the Tournament API.

+When the manager has finished to upload all match results, he can run the Elo algorithm to compute new player score.